 Midstream programs in particular might help lower prices and encourage retailers to promote them.
 Stores can include induction products in their showrooms and offer engaging educational materials.
 Collectively, these steps can address several of the largest market barriers induction cooktops face.
 And since market penetration is currently very low, utilities won’t likely face concerns about free-ridership.

-Offer demos to educate customers.
+Offer demos to inform customers.
 According to our conversations with induction manufacturers and innovative utilities, in-person or video demos of induction cooktops are some of the best ways to help customers quickly understand and get excited about induction cooking.
 Work with retailers, distributors, home designers, and residential trade allies to support demonstrations.
 And consider offering demo induction hobs (essentially portable cooktops with one or two burners) for free or for rent to let customers experience induction for themselves.
 Some utilities have bolstered engagement with these lending programs by pairing them with interactive cooking classes that include an aspect of community education.

 Do a bulk purchase of induction products.
 Utilities can make a bulk purchase of induction cooktops that they then sell to residential customers (possibly with an extra rebate added).
 This tactic can be an effective way to lower costs for customers without depleting a utility’s DSM or electrification budget.
 Some utilities have done bulk purchases with measures such as lighting, smart thermostats, and advanced power strips, so the idea isn’t entirely new.
 But we aren’t aware of any utilities that have used this strategy with large appliances or equipment.

 Train your trade allies.
 Trade allies connect directly with your customers and have a unique opportunity to share information about induction cooktops.
 But they might be unfamiliar with the technology.
 Many utilities offer training to trade allies and conduct knowledge-based vetting of these partners, so offering education around induction is a natural next step.